apache/mesos/docs/scheduler-http-api.md

 This is the first step in the communication process between the scheduler and the master.
 This is also to be considered as subscription to the "/scheduler" events stream.

 To subscribe with the master, the scheduler sends a HTTP POST request with encoded  `SUBSCRIBE` message with the required FrameworkInfo.
 Note that if "subscribe.framework_info.id" is not set, master considers the scheduler as a new one and subscribes it by assigning it a FrameworkID.
 The HTTP response is a stream with RecordIO encoding, with the first event being `SUBSCRIBED` event (see details in **Events** section).
+The response also includes the `Mesos-Stream-Id` header, which is used by the master to uniquely identify the subscribed scheduler instance.
+This stream ID header should be included in all subsequent non-`SUBSCRIBE` calls sent over this subscription connection to the master.
+The value of `Mesos-Stream-Id` is guaranteed to be equal to or less than 128 bytes in length.

 ```
 SUBSCRIBE Request (JSON):